geogardenclub/geogardenclub.github.io/src/pages/ambassadors.md

 * Active vegetable gardeners who are (currently or intend to be) active members of GeoGardenClub
 * Excited to share their gardening journey online and in their community
 * Comfortable leading small local meetups or tabling at local events
-* Eager to provide feedback on the membership experience
+* Eager to provide feedback on the GeoGardenClub experience
 * Passionate about local food, sustainability, and community building

 ## Ambassador Activities